WOOL

 Summary wording used with permission from the Ryeland Flockbook Society.

-Our flock
+Our wool